izcheung/mySQLWorkBenchUserDoc/docs/task1.md

     - The ```SET``` keyword specifies which column you wish to change.
     - The ```WHERE``` keyword is used to extract only the records that fulfill the specified condition.

-2. Verify that the correct update was made using this (link) command.
+2. Verify that the correct update was made using the same command in [Insert a tuple into a table Step 2](task1.md#insert-a-tuple-into-a-table).
 You should see the new changes in the updated table.

     !!! success
         ![Update Table Record](images/UpdateTable.jpg)